Dastanoyx/Java_Developer_RoadMap/README.md

 5. Object-Oriented Programming (Classes, Objects, Inheritance, Polymorphism)
 6. Exception Handling
 7. File Input/Output
-8. Java Collections Framework
+8. Java Collections Framework etc...
-9. Introduction to GUI (Graphical User Interface)
-10. Mini Project - Building a Simple Java Application

 Each topic will have its own folder with relevant resources, exercises, and assignments.